temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 - Temporal Environment for the Flask Web application
 - Implement functionalities of subscribing and canceling the emails, as well as fetching information.
+- Use Pytest to test the Cancellation Workflow.

 ### Working sample